 Editor, The Cambridge Companion to Jewish Music (Cambridge University Press, in progress).

-Forthcoming: “The ‘Yidishe Paganini’: Sholem Aleichem’s Stempenyu, the Music of Yiddish Theater, and the Character of the Shtetl Fiddler,” Journal of the Royal Musical Association (April 2014).
+“The ‘Yidishe Paganini’: Sholem Aleichem’s Stempenyu, the Music of Yiddish Theatre, and the Character of the Shtetl Fiddler,” Journal of the Royal Musical Association 139.1 (2014): 89-136.

 “‘An Essential Expression of the People’: Interpretations of Hasidic Song in the Composition and Performance History of Ernest Bloch’s Baal Shem,” Journal of the American Musicological Society 65.3 (Autumn 2012): 777-820.